heegi/heegiyun.com/_posts/2018-11-14-that-which-does-not-kill-us-makes-us-stronger.markdown

 ## Overview
 **Pokemon Unite** is a strategy multiplayer online battle arena (MOBA) video game on Nintendo Switch.
 The goal of this *3-month-long* academic project was to identify usability/design principle violations within the product interface and generate recommendations for each issue.

-After completion of the course, I developed mid-fidelity mockups using Figma to showcase how these recommendations can be implemented to design.
+After completion of the course, I developed mid-fidelity mockups to showcase how these recommendations can be implemented to design.

+**Methods**<br>
+Survey, Review Analysis, Heuristic Evaluation, Prototyping (Figma)

 <br>